rashidhir6/HearMeOut/README.md

 # HearMeOut
-Android based app that converts text to speech and speech to text
+Android based app that converts text to speech and speech to text and works offline.